Howarkuo/How-I-think-with-Agentic-Workflow-/README.md

 This is where the actual "vibing" happens, but in a controlled environment.
 He uses a Supervisor Agent (监工Agent) that reads the progress.md file and delegates specific coding tasks to Sub-Agents.
 Each Sub-Agent is only given the context of the specific module it is working on, keeping the AI focused and reducing errors.

 ![image](https://hackmd.io/_uploads/ByXDYBmyfe.png)

+### Paper Note
+1. Prompt Repetition Improves Non-Reasoning LLMs: "Emphasis you key point twice in prompt!" arXiv:2512.14982v1[cs.LG] 17 Dec 2025

+2. Lost in the Middle at Birth: An Exact Theory of Transformer Position Bias: "lost in the middle is inevitable by the Transformer design! (casual masking )" arxiv.org/pdf/2603.10123